jacksonbull87/Roses-Explosion/README.md

     - Parameters: api_token, chart_type, date, interval
         - For information on value types accepted, see [ChartMetric's Api Documentation](https://api.chartmetric.com/apidoc/#api-Charts-GetTiktokTracksChart)

-Once I extracted all the charts, I concatened each dataframe along axis 0 to create one master dataframe:
+Once I extracted all the charts, I concatenated each dataframe along axis 0 to create one master dataframe:
     `master_df.to_csv('datasets/historic_ttwk.csv')`
 Each row represents a chart position for a specific week, so there may be duplicate artists is an artists spend more than a week onthe charts.